iotaledger/susee-streams-poc/docker/README.md

   # After env.example has been stored
   # Te .env file will be created by the following script execution
   > sudo ./prepare_docker.sh

+    # We are now ready to start the susee-poc services as in the background
+  > docker compose up -d
 ```